marinakosova/core-js-notes/README.md

 Sets are definitely not a general replacement for Arrays or other data structures.
 They are useful in very specific situations where :

-- You need unique values
+I.You need unique values
-- You don't care about random access
+II.You don't care about random access
-- Order doesn't really matter (there is an order, but you cannot change it)
+III.Order doesn't really matter (there is an order, but you cannot change it)

 * [Temporal Dead Zone (article)](https://www.freecodecamp.org/news/what-is-the-temporal-dead-zone/)